rgeo/rgeo-geojson/README.md

 along with a set of geometric analysis operations.
 See the README for the "rgeo" gem for more information.

-`RGeo::GeoJSON` is an optional RGeo add-on module that provides GeoJSON encoding and decoding services.
-GeoJSON is an emerging standard format used by many web services that need to communicate geospatial data.
-See http://www.geojson.org for more information.
+`RGeo::GeoJSON` is an optional RGeo module that provides GeoJSON encoding and decoding.
+[GeoJSON](http://geojson.org) is a JSON format used for geographic data structures.

 Example: